 Captain Ron Taig

 Captain Ron Taig began his career in 1988 and is currently the Investigative Division Commander and the Public Information Officer.
 Over his career, Captain Taig has been assigned to various positions throughout the police department.
 These have included the Patrol Bureau, Special Operations Bureau and the Intelligence Bureau.
-Captain Taig is currently the assistant team commander of the Western Wayne County Special Operations Team, and the commander of the Western Wayne County Mobile Field Force Team.
-His formal education includes a Bachelor of Science degree in Criminal Justice and a Masters Degree in Business Administration, both from Madonna University.
+Captain Taig is currently the Team Commander of the Western Wayne County Special Operations Team, and the former Commander of the Western Wayne County Mobile Field Force Team.
+His formal education includes a Bachelor of Science degree in Criminal Justice and a Master’s Degree in Business Administration, both from Madonna University.
 Captain Taig is also a graduate from the FBI National Academy, Class #237 and the Northwestern University School of Police Staff and Command Class #351.

 Captain Thomas Goralski

 Captain Goralski began his career in the Livonia Police Department in 1989 and is currently the Support Services Division commander.
 Over his career, Captain Goralski has been assigned to several positions within the various Divisions of the Police Department; including Uniform Patrol Officer, Special Operations Unit, Intelligence Bureau, Uniform Platoon Sergeant, Detective Sergeant, Patrol Operations Lieutenant, Patrol Platoon Commander, Officer in Charge of the Intelligence Bureau and Officer in Charge of the Detective Bureau.
 He has served on the Livonia Police Honor Guard and has served as Driving Coordinator of Emergency Vehicle Operations.
 Captain Goralski is currently the Commanding Officer of the regional Western Wayne Crisis Negotiators team.
 He has two associate degrees from Henry Ford Community College and a bachelor’s degree from Madonna University.
 In addition, Captain Goralski is a graduate of the Northwestern University’s School of Police Staff and Command and the FBI National Academy for Police Executives.
 He is married with two children and a longtime resident of Livonia.
 Captain Goralski is currently serving as the Administrative Division Commander.